LupoA/lsdensities/doc/source/Introduction.rst

 There are two ways of using this library, depending on how the user wants to interface with the optimisation of the parameter :ref:`lambda <what_is_lambda-label>`.
-One way is to use the library to compute the spectral density at a fixed value of lambda.
+One way is to use the library to compute the smeared spectral density at a fixed value of lambda.
 One can loop over different values of lambda and choose the value that is deemed correct.
 Alternatively, the optimisation of lambda is automatised in the :ref:`InverseProblemWrapper <InverseProblemWrapper-label>` class.
 This is the recommended way.

-In the class is used, only a handful of inputs and the data must be passed to the library, and the rest is handled automatically.
+If the class is used, only a handful of inputs and the data must be passed to the library, and the rest is handled automatically.
 The user still has a large degree of freedom by tuning the input :ref:`parameters of the class <AlgorithmParameters-label>`.
 Moreover, the :ref:`InverseProblemWrapper <InverseProblemWrapper-label>` class will output the smeared spectral density both from a Bayesian and a frequentist algorithm.